GilliganL/tailored-knits-react/README.md

 Lynsey Powell

 ## Inspiration
 I am an avid (maybe obsessed) knitter.
-I love modifying, customizing, and creating sweaters for myself and friends.
-Creating a well-fitting garment requires attention to details and keeping track of you project.
-In the knitting online space there is currently not a site that can be used for modifying patterns.
-I wanted to demonstrate the use of React and create something I will use.
+I love modifying, customizing, and creating sweaters for myself, friends, and family.
+Creating a well-fitting garment requires keeping track of measurement and fabric details, adjusting as you go.
+In the knitting online space there is currently not a site that can be used for modifying patterns and tracking these details.
+I wanted to demonstrate the use of React and create a tool I can use and share with the knitting community.

 ## Demo
 Visit [Tailored Knits](https://tailored-knits.herokuapp.com/).